xuyuji9000/linux-playground/v2ray/soucecode-introduction.md

 	}

 	// ...
-	for port := pr.From; port <= pr.To; port++ {
+	// Attach a worker to each assigned port for port := pr.From; port <= pr.To; port++ {
 		if net.HasNetwork(nl, net.Network_TCP) {
 			newError("creating stream worker on ", address, ":", port).AtDebug().WriteToLog()